Miszo97/3DGraphic/README.md

 ### Example:

-In order to count a new coordinate of out point we have to use ready formula for this.
+In order to count a new coordinate of our point we have to use ready formula for this.

 ![](https://latex.codecogs.com/gif.latex?p'&space;=&space;qpq^{-1})